 Musculoskeletal manifestations: Hydroxychloroquine is the initial drug of choice for lupus arthritis.
 If no response, methotrexate or leflunomide can be considered.
 Belimumab and rituximab can be considered in refractory cases.

 Hematological manifestations: Drug-induced cytopenias shall be excluded.
 Mild cytopenias usually require no treatment.
 For moderate to severe cytopenias, corticosteroids are the mainstay of treatment, and azathioprine or cyclosporine-A can be used as a steroid-sparing agent.
-Severe refractory cytopenias may require intravenous pulse dose steroids, mycophenolate mofetil, rituximab, cyclophosphamide, plasmapheresis, Recombinant G-CSF or splenectomy.
+Severe refractory cytopenias may require intravenous pulse dose steroids, mycophenolate mofetil, rituximab, cyclophosphamide, plasmapheresis, recombinant G-CSF, or splenectomy.

-CNS manifestations: Accurate diagnosis, and ruling out other potential causes is critical before initiating treatment for neuropsychiatric manifestations of SLE.
-High dose corticosteroids with immunosuppressive agents such as cyclophosphamide, azathioprine, or rituximab are used for inflammation-related neuropsychiatric manifestations such as optic neuritis, aseptic meningitis, demyelinating disease, etc. Lifelong warfarin is indicated in cases of thromboembolic CNS events associated with antiphospholipid antibody syndrome.
-High dose corticosteroids can be used in cognitive impairment, although there is no robust data on this.
+CNS manifestations: Accurate diagnosis and ruling out other potential causes is critical before initiating treatment for neuropsychiatric manifestations of SLE.
+High-dose corticosteroids with immunosuppressive agents such as cyclophosphamide, azathioprine, or rituximab are used for inflammation-related neuropsychiatric manifestations such as optic neuritis, aseptic meningitis, demyelinating disease, etc. Lifelong warfarin is indicated in cases of thromboembolic CNS events associated with antiphospholipid antibody syndrome.
+High-dose corticosteroids can be used in cognitive impairment, although there is no robust data on this.

-Renal manifestations: Lupus nephritis (LN) shall be confirmed with a biopsy which serves not only to confirm the diagnosis, but also to rule out other causes, and helps to classify the disease.
+Renal manifestations: Lupus nephritis (LN) shall be confirmed with a biopsy, which confirms the diagnosis, rules out other causes and helps to classify the disease.
 Class I and II LN shall be treated with the Renin-angiotensin-aldosterone system blockade.
-Immunosuppression with high dose corticosteroids followed by azathioprine is indicated only if proteinuria more than 1 gram/day.
-Membranous LN (Class V) shall also be treated with the Renin-angiotensin-aldosterone system blockade.
+Immunosuppression with high-dose corticosteroids followed by azathioprine is indicated only if proteinuria is more than 1 gram/day.
+Membranous LN (class V) shall also be treated with the Renin-angiotensin-aldosterone system blockade.
 If proteinuria of more than 1 gram/day is present (which is frequent in Class V LN), induction therapy with high dose corticosteroids and azathioprine (mild disease) or tacrolimus/cyclosporine-A/mycophenolate mofetil/IV cyclophosphamide (moderate to severe disease) followed by maintenance therapy with azathioprine, mycophenolate mofetil, cyclosporine-A or tacrolimus shall be used.

 Rituximab and belimumab shall also be avoided during pregnancy.
-Patients with antiphospholipid antibody syndrome shall be transitioned from warfarin to low-molecular-weight heparin and aspirin before pregnancy.
-For females with positive Anti-Ro or Anti-La antibodies with a history of neonatal lupus in previous pregnancy close fetal heart monitoring with weekly or alternate-weekly fetal echocardiography is recommended during the second trimester.
+Patients with antiphospholipid antibody syndrome shall transition from warfarin to low-molecular-weight heparin and aspirin before pregnancy.
+For females with positive Anti-Ro or Anti-La antibodies with a history of neonatal lupus in a previous pregnancy, close fetal heart monitoring with weekly or alternate-weekly fetal echocardiography is recommended during the second trimester.
 First or second-degree heart block shall be promptly treated with dexamethasone, although prophylaxis with dexamethasone is not recommended.
 A complete heart block is irreversible and requires a permanent pacemaker in the infant.
 Hydroxychloroquine decreases the risk of fetal heart block.

 SLE is a systemic disease with multiorgan involvement, and several other diseases can mimic SLE.

 Rheumatoid arthritis (RA) can present with several extra-articular manifestations in addition to the classic polyarticular inflammatory arthritis and may be difficult to differentiate from SLE.
-Positive ANA, Anti-Ro, and Anti-La can also be seen in RA although other SLE specific autoantibodies and hypocomplementemia are rare.
+Positive ANA, Anti-Ro, and Anti-La can also be seen in RA, although other SLE-specific autoantibodies and hypocomplementemia are rare.
 SLE can be associated with a positive rheumatoid factor, but the Anti-CCP is negative in SLE

-Drug-induced lupus may be difficult to differentiate from SLE especially due to a significant overlap in the clinical and serological features.
-Drug-induced lupus is characterized by the resolution of symptoms after drug withdrawal, and lack of more severe manifestations although the autoantibodies may remain positive for several years.
+Drug-induced lupus may be difficult to differentiate from SLE, especially due to a significant overlap in the clinical and serological features.
+Drug-induced lupus is characterized by the resolution of symptoms after drug withdrawal and lack of more severe manifestations, although the autoantibodies may remain positive for several years.

 Adult-onset Still disease characterized by arthralgia, fever, lymphadenopathy, and splenomegaly but no malar rash or other organ manifestations and lacks the SLE specific autoantibodies.

-Behcet disease presents with aphthous ulcers, uveitis, and arthralgia, but lacks the other systemic and serological features of SLE.
+Behcet disease presents with aphthous ulcers, uveitis, and arthralgia but lacks the other systemic and serological features of SLE.

 Sarcoidosis presents with fever, cough, dyspnea, fatigue, night sweats, rash, and uveitis.
 It shows non-caseating granuloma on chest radiography and bilateral adenopathy, which is rarely present in SLE.

 Several viral infections can mimic SLE.
-Parvovirus B19 infection can cause fever, rash, inflammatory arthritis and cytopenias.
+Parvovirus B19 infection can cause fever, rash, inflammatory arthritis, and cytopenias.
 ANA and rheumatoid factor have been reported.
 Hepatitis B and C can be associated with arthralgia/inflammatory arthritis and positive ANA and rheumatoid factor.
 CMV and EBV viral infections can cause fever, fatigue, cytopenias, and transaminitis.
 HIV can cause fever, fatigue, oral ulcers, and cytopenias.
 More specific autoantibodies and systemic manifestations of SLE are absent in these viral infections.
 Further, positive viral serologies may help make the right diagnosis.

-Infectious endocarditis characterized by fever, arterial emboli, arthralgia, myalgia, and a heart murmur; may be confused with cardiac manifestations of SLE, but can be differentiated by the absence of specific SLE associated autoantibodies and positive blood cultures.
+Infectious endocarditis characterized by fever, arterial emboli, arthralgia, myalgia, and a heart murmur; may be confused with cardiac manifestations of SLE but can be differentiated by the absence of specific SLE associated autoantibodies and positive blood cultures.